Eligibility for Fall, Winter & Spring Courses

 There are no exceptions to the following requirements:

-- You must be a high school sophomore, junior, or senior (or the international equivalent) at the time you apply.
+- You must be a high school junior or senior (or the international equivalent) at the time you apply.

 - You must have the demonstrated academic ability, maturity, and intellectual curiosity necessary to undertake college-level work.